Second presidency of Donald Trump: Trade and tariffs

-Trump has been a strong proponent of tariffs both during his campaign and as President.
+Trump has been a strong proponent of tariffs both during his campaign and as president.
 Throughout the first 100 days of his presidency, he implemented tariffs on multiple different countries, though mainly China, Mexico, and Canada, leading to retaliation.

 On April 2, 2025, a day Trump nicknamed "Liberation Day", he announced a 10% universal import duty on all goods brought into the US (even higher for some trade partners), before ordering a 90-day pause shortly after drops in the market.
 The Trump administration promised it would achieve 90 trade deals during this period, though only managed to achieve two by the end of the deadline, July 9, as well as ongoing negotiations with China, extending the window until August 1.
 Trump threatened to raise tariffs on multiple countries after the first deadline was met, including Japan and South Korea.

+Upon imposing the highest U.S. tariffs since the Great Depression (called "Liberation Day" in April 2025), Trump claimed that "jobs and factories will come roaring back".
+However, manufacturing employment declined every month for the rest of the year.

+Though Trump claimed in December 2025 that "inflation has stopped", the consumer price index (CPI) began increasing in the months following his April 2025 announcement of tariffs.

+Consumer sentiment declined during the early part of Trump's second term.
+The University of Michigan Index of Consumer Sentiment reached a record low in April 2026.

+Trump asserted tariffs on Chinese goods in February and April 2025, igniting a trade war that injected uncertainty as China turned to other sources.

+In January 2026, the US dollar reached its lowest point in four years.
+A lower dollar makes US goods less expensive abroad, but it also makes foreign products more expensive in the US and thus tends to increase inflation.

+The price of oil was affected internationally at the outbreak of the 2026 Iran war.

 Immediate impact on market

 Tariffs were primarily absorbed by importers by compressing profit margins.
-Oxford Economics estimated that tariffs contributed about 0.4 percentage points to the 2025 September Consumer Price Index's annual rate of 3.0%, keeping inflation above the Federal Reserve’s target.
+Oxford Economics estimated that tariffs contributed about 0.4 percentage points to the 2025 September Consumer Price Index's annual rate of 3.0%, keeping inflation above the Federal Reserve's target.
 Corporate earnings were significantly affected, with global companies reporting more than $35 billion in tariff-related costs ahead of the third-quarter earnings season.